-If you’re looking to stay connected while travelling overseas, picking up a local SIM card is the way to go.
+If you’re looking to stay connected while travelling overseas, picking up a local SIM card or eSIM is the way to go.

-Typically much cheaper than roaming with your cell company from back home or using an international SIM card, you’ll often spend under ten dollars for a month’s worth of calls, texts, and data.
+Typically much cheaper than roaming with your cell company from back home or using an international SIM, you’ll often spend under twenty dollars on a local SIM or eSIM to stay connected for a month.
 As long as your phone is ready for international travel, you’re good to go.

 Which card to use, where to buy it, how much you’ll expect to pay, and how much hassle you’ll have doing so: we’ve got you covered.
 Just click on the country names below to find everything you need to know.

 In the last couple of years, travel eSIMs have started providing stiff competition for physical SIM cards.
 The technology is built into every recent iPhone and many other devices, and because you can buy them before you leave home, the process is much simpler: you’re connected as soon as you land.

 Prices are often about the same as local SIM cards, and sometimes even cheaper for shorter stays or when you don’t need a lot of data.